ryanrestine/HackTheBox_WriteUps/windows_machines/tally_notes.md

 Finance:Acc0unting

-Lets use these creds to access SMB and see whatelse we can find.
+Lets use these creds to access SMB and see what else we can find.

 ![smb.png](../assets/tally_assets/smb.png)